Premium Or Payroll Audit Process

 Myth – My company can ignore the premium audit bill and pay it later.

 Myth – I received a small refund last year and this premium audit bill is not that large.
-I am going to go ahead and pay it.
+I am going to go ahead and pay the bill.

 Truth – Just because you have not been hit with a large premium bill does not mean that you are not being overcharged.

 Myth – There are no companies out there except my agent that can help me if I have a question on my premium audit.

 Truth – There are quite a few companies that aid employers with their premium audits such as J&L.

 Myth – I can only dispute the current year’s Worker’s Compensation policy or premium bill.

 Truth – Except in a few states, you may “look back” for three years for any policy or premium audit mistakes that resulted in overcharges.